 As always, the safety and well-being of our guests and staff is our top priority, and we look forward to welcoming you back as soon as you are ready to travel again.

 After all, Ocean’s Reach is without a doubt the perfect spot to get away amidst these challenging times, either to work remotely or simply unwind.

 Here is the latest in terms of our current county and local regulations:

 - As of July 3, 2020, masks or face coverings are REQUIRED for everyone aged six years and older while on Sanibel Island, except for when you are able to safely employ social distancing measures while enjoying the beach or outdoor activities.
 Masks are required to be worn in all indoor locations, including retail and grocery stores.
 They are required at restaurants until you are seated.
-Masks are not required while in a private residence or at a place of worship.
+Masks are not required while in a private residence.
 You will not need to wear a mask while you are inside your Ocean’s Reach condo, but plan to take one with you whenever you leave your unit.
 Should you have any questions, please call us at 800-336-6722.

 In addition to looking forward to welcoming guests back with our serene surroundings and spectacular views, we also want to assure you that we are taking numerous precautions to help make your stay a safe, clean and relaxing one, including: